Lower Prospect Canal Reserve: Geography

-The reserve is just over 6.6 km long, starting from Reconciliation Road, Pemulwuy, passing through the suburbs of Greystanes, Smithfield, Merrylands and Woodpark, to its endpoint at Pipehead, Guildford.
+Connected to Marrong Reserve to the west, the reserve is just over 6.6 km long, starting from Reconciliation Road, Pemulwuy, passing through the suburbs of Greystanes, Smithfield, Merrylands and Woodpark, to its endpoint at Pipehead, Guildford.
 The Lower Canal snakes its way on the edge of a natural ridge from the western part slowly falling to an artificial constructed embankment at the eastern end.

 The elevation of the western end of the canal is approximately 60-70m above sea level, falling to 40m.
 Three roads with bridges transverse over the Lower Canal: Gipps Road, Cumberland Highway and Sherwood Road.
 Medium-density housing borders the reserve to the north and south with light industry located to the south near Smithfield.
 The canal is now surrounded on both sides by managed nature reserves.

 Canal Road Park, located on the western outskirts of Greystanes, near Merrylands West, is on an elevated ridge, which provides panoramic views of southwestern Sydney.
 It also features a children's playground, BBQ area and picnic shelters.